graphaware/neo4j-logging-logstash-elk/README.md

 Neo4j (or perhaps more accurately, Logback) must be configured to make use of the logstash-logback-encoder.
 To do this, copy either the example below or the logback.xml file contained within this project to your Neo4j's config directory and customize as needed.

 For convenient reference, below is an example logback.xml that outputs to the console, to $neo4j_home/logs/logback.log, and broadcasts to ELK on **192.168.99.100:5000**.

-Having performed the steps above to build the project, simply copy the below contents into $neo4j_home/config/logback.xml and restart Neo4j.
 ```
 <configuration>